Distributional GFlowNets with Quantile Flows: Formulation

 \subsection{GFlowNet learning criteria}

 \paragraph{Flow matching algorithm.} It is not computationally efficient to directly model the trajectory flow function, as it would require learning a function with a high-dimensional input (\ie, the trajectory).
-Instead, and taking advantage of the Markovian property, we define the state flow and edge flow functions
+Instead, and taking advantage of the Markovian property, we define the state flow and edge flow functions $F(\s)=\sum_{\tau \ni \s}F(\tau)$ and $F(\s\to\s') = \sum_{\tau=(\ldots\to\s\to\s'\to\ldots)}F(\tau)$.
 The edge flow is proportional to the marginal likelihood of a trajectory sampled from the GFlowNet including the edge transition.
 By the conservation law of the flow particles, it is natural to see the \textit{flow matching} constraint of GFlowNets

 for any $\s'\in\mathcal{S}$.
 This indicates that for every vertex, the in-flow (left-hand side) equals the out-flow (right-hand side).
 Furthermore, both equals the state flow $F(\s')$.
 When $\s'$ in \Eqref{eq:FM} is a terminal state, this reduces to the special case of aforementioned reward matching.